 - Objectives.
 State what you want to achieve in the position to help the reader determine if your objectives are in line with what they are looking for.

 - Education.
-In a reverse chronological order, list down the schools, degrees, and their corresponding addresses.
+In a reverse chronological order, list of the schools, degrees, and their corresponding addresses.

 - Dissertation.
 State the title of your thesis, the summary of the topic, and a brief explanation.